ltn22/yang-evol/draft-toutain-schc-coreconf-management.md

 {: #Fig-Rule-mod title='Modifying a rule'}

 {{Fig-Rule-mod}} illustrates a Rule modification.
 The left-hand side entity A wants to make rule x evolve.
-It send and acknowledged CoAP message to the other end.
+It send an acknowledged CoAP message to the other end.
-A change the status of the rule to candidate, indicating that the rule cannot be used anymore for SCHC procedures.
-The receiving entity B, acknowledge the message, and contiue to maintain the rule candidate for a guard period.
+Host A change the status of the rule to "candidate", indicating that the rule cannot be used anymore for SCHC procedures.
+The receiving entity B, acknowledges the message, and continues to maintain the "candidate" status for a guard period.
 At the reception of the acknowledgement, A set also a guard period before rule x becomes valid again.

 The guard period is used to avoid SCHC message with a rule ID to appear at the other end after a rule modification.
 The Guard period appears only once during the rule management and is depends on the out-of-sequence messages expected between both ends.